MenesesGHZ/gorip/README.md

 </p>

 #### It is a tool for login with multi-accounts into Facebook and commit basic interactions:
- - Make multi-reactions given a postURLs and a reactionIDs.
+ - Make multi-reactions given Facebook Post URLs and Reaction IDs.
  - Get basic information from the user logged.
- - Multi-Scrap given facebookURLs.
+ - Multi-Scrap given Facebook URLs.
  #### Without the need of Web Browser !!!

 ## Example Usage